Buenos Aires, Argentina.

 PN Ushuaia and Beagle Channel

-In the morning you will participate on a half day small-group guided excursion (maximum of 6 travellers) to the breathtaking Tierra del Fuego National Park, with its dramatic scenery, waterfalls, forests, mountains and glaciers including parts of the Fagnano and Roca lakes.
-The Senda Costera (Coastal Path), connecting Ensenada Bay to Lapataia Bay on Lago Roca, is a popular hiking trail within the park.
-You’ll have an english-speaking guide and the entrance tickets to the National Park are included.
-The tour lasts around 6 hours.
+In the morning you will be part of a half-day small-group guided excursion to the breathtaking Tierra del Fuego National Park.
+It is known for its dramatic scenery, waterfalls, forests, mountains and glaciers, the Fagnano and Roca lakes.
+A popular hiking trail within the park is The Senda Costera (Coastal Path), connecting Ensenada Bay to Lapataia Bay on Lago Roca.

 San Pablo Cape and Rolito Ranch